Tropes relating to Kirby

-Ascended Extra: Not the first Waddle Dee to standout, that would be the Sailor Dee of the Meta Knights, nor the last as the Bandana Dee of Kirby Super Star Ultra and Return to Dream Land would come after.
+- Ascended Extra: Not the first Waddle Dee to stand out (that would be the "Sailor Dee" of the Meta-Knights), nor the last (as the "Bandana Dee" of Kirby Super Star Ultra and Return to Dream Land would come after).
 Still, his presence leads to there being no other Waddle Dees at all in Kirby 64: The Crystal Shards.

-Expy: Of Ado from Kirby's Dream Land 3 (if they're not actually the same person).
-While they have different names in English, her Japanese name is Adorine, which suggest Ado may have just been a nickname, since Whispy Woods was shortened to just Whispy in Kirby's Dream Land 3
+- Expy: Of Ado from Kirby's Dream Land 3 (if they're not actually the same person).
+While they have different names in English, her Japanese name is Adorine, which suggest Ado may have just been a nickname, since Whispy Woods was shortened to just Whispy in Kirby's Dream Land 3.

-One-Hit-Point Wonder: As a boss, she can literally be killed in one hit...
+- One-Hit-Point Wonder: As a boss, she can literally be killed in one hit...
 But you had to fight her drawings before you can approach her.

-Token Human: Aside from Ado, who may or may not be her, she is the only human character to be seen in the Kirby franchise.
+- Token Human: Aside from Ado, who may or may not be her, she is the only human character to be seen in the Kirby franchise.

-That is if you don't count the cameo characters in Kirby's Dream Land 3, most of which were human.
+- That is if you don't count the cameo characters in Kirby's Dream Land 3, most of which were human.

 in some way, and have a different sort of movement: for example, Kine has very fast and tight underwater controls (but is a bit awkward on land).
 All have appeared in the anime

 Suitable for land, Rick is a white and brown-spotted hamster that was one of the first three animal friends.
 He's described as "friendly and energetic".
 He doesn't skid on ice, can stand rough terrain, and somehow transforms with Kirby for some attacks.

-A blue Sunfish that assists Kirby in the underwater levels, and was one of the three starting helpers.
+A blue fish that assists Kirby in the underwater levels, and was one of the three starting helpers.
 Described as "laid back and relaxed", he shows the least amount of emotions.
 His special ability is allowing Kirby to swallow enemies underwater and using those there and then.

 A purple owl and the air specialist and one the first Animal Friends, Coo is able to fly through fast currents like Kine.
 Originally a guy, the anime implies that he's a she.
 For some reason, Coo doesn't have any friends, but doesn't seem to mind.